Since the turn of the century, Olympic sports disciplines in India have become part of sports lovers.

 8. Chetan Anand

-And apart from this, he has also won the South Asian Games men’s singles championship in 2004, 2006, and 2010.
+He also won the South Asian Games men’s singles championship three times, in 2004, 2006, and 2010.

-Chetan won his first senior tournament victory in the Asian satellite tournament in 2001.
+Chetan won his first senior tournament victory in the Asian Satellite Tournament in 2001.

 In 2005, he married Jwala Gutta (another top badminton player) till their divorce in 2010, and in 2012, Chetan then got married Sarada Govardhini Jasti.